What does it mean to be financially stable?

-Everyone wants to be financially independent, stable, responsible or happy; however, what does that actually mean?
+Everyone wants to be financially independent, stable, responsible, or happy; however, what does that actually mean?
 Is it having all your debt paid off?
 Is it having lots of money in a savings account?
-Is it having many investments?
-Is it being in a higher socioeconomic class?
+Or is it being in a higher socio-economic class?

 As Robert Kiyosaki said, “The key to financial freedom and great wealth is a person’s ability or skill to convert earned income into passive income or portfolio income”.

 The lack of financial understanding by consumers has been signaled as one of the main reasons behind personal financial problems faced by the majority of people.
 Too many people just don’t know savvy financial decision-making, which does not bode well for families, their communities, or the country.

 What is Financial Stability and How to Achieve It?

 Financial stability might sound confusing, but it’s just a way of describing the financial system when it’s fulfilling its fundamental roles.
 Being financially stable means being confident about your financial situation by keeping a healthy balance between your income and your expenses – you should be able to cover your expenses without struggling.
 Becoming financially stable is achievable, and it’s entirely in your hands.
 Your financial behavior will lead to a permanent economic existence, and depending on how you look at it, there are several components to follow for financial freedom:

 Keep an accurate list of the money coming in and going out.
 Add up each cent for a month, so you actually know your budget and where it comes from and goes.
 Get rid of any unnecessary expenses.

 Financial stability begins with knowing you can handle an unexpected expense with ease and not panic.
 The most common advice is to have 3-6 months of all your expenses stashed away.